srimrunalini/hellowold/readme.txt

-Elementary Sorts:
+Quick Sort:

-Given an Integer array sort the array using insertion and selection sort
+Given an Integer array sort the array using Quick Sort

-You were given a Solution file contains two methods sortInsertion and sortSelection which accepts an integer array as parameter.
+You were given a Solution file contains a method quickSort which accepts an integer array as parameter.

-sortInsertion – Sort the array passed as parameter by using insertion sort and return the array.
+quickSort – Sort the array passed as parameter by using quick sort and return the array.

-SortSelection - Sort the array passed as parameter by using selection sort and return the array.